AIPI540/AIPI540-Deep-Learning-Applications/2_computer_vision/README.md

 ![](https://storage.googleapis.com/aipi_datasets/Duke-AIPI-Logo.png)

 # Computer vision
 This directory contains notebooks which introduce several of the foundational approaches and architectures used to solve problems in computer vision.
+This content accompanies the Computer Vision module of the course.
 These notebooks should be run on GPU.

 The directory contains the following demo notebooks:
 - **CNNs**